Coinvention/upchain-hackathon-starterpack/README.md

 # Upchain Hackathon Starter Pack

-This repository gives you a fast start into the World of developing for the  [Blockchain](https://en.wikipedia.org/wiki/Block_chain),  write smart [contracts](https://en.wikipedia.org/wiki/Smart_contract) in Solidity and provide a html-front-end [Dapp](http://dapps.ethercasts.com/) to access them.
+This repository gives you a fast start into the World of developing for the Ethereum  [Blockchain](https://en.wikipedia.org/wiki/Block_chain),  write smart [contracts](https://en.wikipedia.org/wiki/Smart_contract) in Solidity and provide a html-front-end [Dapp](http://dapps.ethercasts.com/) to access them.

 ## Features

-* Test Driven Development for Smart Contracts
+* Development toolchain incl. local blockchain for testing pruposes
-* HTTPS first - Adds HTTPS to your development setup
-* Test your contracts locally and a global test block chain
-* Create a basic decentralized application
+* Example Dapp with code and patterns
+* Easy switch to Testnet/Mainnet for smart contract and Dapp deployment

 ## Ingredients